-The Project harnesses renewable resources in the region, and thereby displacing non-renewable natural resources thereby ultimately leading to sustainable economic and environmental development.
-Enercon (India) Ltd ("Enercon" or "EIL") is the equipment supplier and the operations and maintenance contractor for the Project.
+The Project harness renewable resources in the region, and thereby displacing non-renewable natural resources thereby ultimately leading to sustainable economic and environmental development.
+Enercon (India) Ltd ("Enercon" or "EIL") will be the equipment supplier and the operations and maintenance contractor for the Project.
 The generated electricity will be supplied to Rajasthan Rajya Vidyut Prasaran Nigam Ltd ("RRPVN")/ Jodhpur Electricity Distribution Company Ltd ("Jodhpur Discom") under a long-term power purchase agreement (PPA).
-The details of the sub-projects comprising the Project are as under:
+The PPA is yet to be entered into.
+The Project will be owned by Enercon (India) Ltd and Enercon GmbH.